 Due to the prospect of American intervention, Chinese leaders may consider delaying U.S. forces and invading Taiwan before the U.S. arrives.
 However, this is undermined by factors including the lengthy and overt nature of amphibious mobilisation and Taiwan’s political resilience, which gives Washington ample warning to prepare.

 As such, China’s alternative is to engage in a protracted war in hopes of reaching a stalemate that retains its bargaining power in post-crisis negotiations.
-Yet, this is unlikely as doing so would impose huge costs on China’s other strategic of maintaining a peaceful regional environment conducive to sustained economic growth.
+Yet, this is unlikely as doing so would impose huge costs on China’s other strategy of maintaining a peaceful regional environment conducive to sustained economic growth.
 This priority is significant as economic performance continues to lend domestic legitimacy to the Party.

-The problem is that China’s regional environment is increasingly challenged by great-power competition, territorial conflicts and fears among its neighbours of a potential Chinese revisionism.
+The problem is that China’s regional environment is increasingly challenged by great-power competition, territorial conflicts and fears among its neighbors of potential Chinese revisionism.
 This has encouraged “each rival dispute with China to view how Beijing handles any dispute as possibly presaging its approach to other disputes,” RAND Researcher Timothy Heath notes.
 An attempt to forcibly resolve the cross-strait issue would therefore undermine China’s commitment to a peaceful regional environment and be seen as evidence that it might use aggression to force others into surrender.